 4. Use social media to personify the brand.

 Your social media platforms aren’t just a way to provide information or sell your offerings.
 Use them to create a personality online, something for customers to connect to.

 They offer you the opportunity to tell visual stories about your brand, personalise your messaging and truly embody your brand essence in all communications.
 Give your brand some life with the human element in social media and make it more than just another faceless corporate.

 5. Use digital to do more than share insights – start a conversation.

-Digital opens up your marketing avenues so you can generate a two-way conversation with customers rather than just talking at them with traditional marketing methods.
+Digital opens up your product marketing avenues so you can generate a two-way conversation with customers rather than just talking at them with traditional product marketing strategy.